 Natural Heritage and Biodiversity

 Sagres is located in the southwestern portion of the Algarve coast known as Costa Vicentina, which is part of a Natural Park.
 This means landscapes are beautiful and wild, with an incredible biodiversity.
 The natural scenery is mind-blowing, marked by tall daunting cliffs, a powerful ocean, wild dunes and green vegetation.
 These are inhabited by many mammals and marine birds, who complete the ecosystem and bring the landscapes to life.
-Find more about this Natural Park here.
+Find more about this part of the Southwest Coast here.

 A fantastic way to explore the natural heritage is hiking along Rota Vicentina trails, a networks of beautiful hiking paths spread across 740km with different lengths and difficulty levels.
 Read more about this sustainable project in this post.